loltgt/appe/docs/Configure.md

-  "app_ns": "demo", // the namespace of the app (required) "launcher_name": "LAUNCH", // the name of the launcher (required) "app_name": "App name", // the name of the app (required) "language": "en", // default language, set to null for auto-select (required) "compression": false, // session file compression "encryption": true, // session file encryption "binary": true, // saves session to binary file
+  "app_ns": "demo", // the namespace of the app (required) "launcher_name": "LAUNCH", // the name of the launcher (required) "app_name": "App name", // the name of the app (required) "language": "en", // language, set to null for auto-select (required) "language_direction": "ltr", // language direction, accepted values are "ltr" or "rtl", default to "ltr" "compression": false, // session file compression "encryption": true, // session file encryption "binary": true, // saves session to binary file